exfinium/socialmarket/README.md

 To facilitate frequent proximal frictionless exchanges of value with sufficiently minimal overhead requires the implementation of a grade separated currency, similar in principle to tradable currencies found in many persistent computer game worlds.
 ### Floating exchange rate
 Value tokens within the system will not be pinned to any real world currency and will instead be regularly or constantly adjusted to follow the mean transaction value.
 Account balances will be accounted as a share of total capitalisation of the market.
+### Databases
+There will be user, post and transaction, databases that should be fully searchable directly by all participants.(for a fee based on running cost)

 ## Rough estimate of break even milestone.
 * 1,000,000 registered users